Yoshi's Story

-Yoshi's Story is a 1997 side-scrolling platform game published and developed by Nintendo for the Nintendo 64.
+is a 1997 platform game published and developed by Nintendo for the Nintendo 64.
 It was released in Japan in December 1997, and worldwide the following year.
-It was re-released on the Wii's Virtual Console service in October 2007, and for the Wii U's Virtual Console in early 2016.
-It was also re-released on the Nintendo Switch Online + Expansion Pack in October 2021.
+The game has been subsequently re-released on the Wii, Wii U, and Nintendo Switch.

 Development was handled by Nintendo EAD and led by Hideki Konno and Takashi Tezuka.
-It was the first Yoshi platformer not to be produced nor directed by Shigeru Miyamoto, although he contributed design ideas.
+It was the first Yoshi platformer not to be produced nor directed by Shigeru Miyamoto, although he contributed design ideas and acted as supervisor for the game.
 The score was composed by Kazumi Totaka, who provided the voice of Yoshi in the game.
-As a follow up to the Super NES game Yoshi's Island, it continues within the platform genre with similar gameplay.
-However, Yoshi's Story is more puzzle-oriented, with most challenge being tied to the strategic achievement of a high score.
+As a follow-up to the Super NES game Yoshi's Island, it continues within the platform genre with similar gameplay.
+However, Yoshi's Story is more puzzle-oriented, with most challenges being tied to the strategic achievement of a high score.
 Taking place within a pop-up storybook, the game features vivid pre-rendered 3D graphics, illustrating worlds that are crafted from different materials, such as cardboard, fabrics, plastic, and wood.
 The game received mixed reviews from critics, who responded unfavorably to its low difficulty level, although its art style, audio, and graphics were praised.